Complete Guide to Timeshare Cancellation Letters & Timeshare Rescission Letters

 How to Write a Timeshare Cancellation Letter (After Rescission Period)

 The content of your letter needs to change when you turn up the heat after the cooling-off period ends.
-It is not just that you want to end the contract, but also because:
+It is not just that you want to end the timeshare contract, but also because of factors like:

 What to include in your timeshare cancellation letter?

-- A simple and blatant one that states you want to end the contract
+- A simple and blatant statement that you want to end the contract.

-Developers frequently ignore requests, even with a well-crafted cancellation letter.
-They make money off your maintenance fees and don’t wish for you to depart.
+Developers frequently ignore requests because maintenance fees represent guaranteed revenue.
+In 2026, research shows that some resorts are seeing maintenance fee hikes as high as 13%, far exceeding the national inflation rate.
 It is for this reason that most owners team up with Resort Victory to negotiate in their favor.

 Tips for Writing an Effective Timeshare Cancellation Letter